JoachimCoenen/BigInt/README.md

 # BigInt

 BigInt is a header only library for working with large integer values bigger than the hardware limit.
-BigInt has no additional dependencies and is designed to be easy to use without unnecessary performance compromises.
+BigInt has no additional dependencies and is designed to be easy to use without unnecessary performance compromises:
-The numbers a represented in base 18,446,744,073,709,551,616 (= 2<sup>64</sup>) to maximize memory efficiency and speed.
+- The numbers a represented in base 18,446,744,073,709,551,616 (= 2<sup>64</sup>) to maximize memory efficiency and speed.
-It is fully `constexpr'd` and therefore partial result and constants can be calculated at compile time.
+- A pool is used to allocate (and reuse) the internal vectors holding the digits of a number.

+BigInt is fully `constexpr'd`.

 ```c++
 std::cout << pow(3_big, 300) << std::endl;